USF Keta Taylor Colby Public Interest

 Option 2: Income-Based Plans

 The purpose of the LRAP program is to assist recent University of San Francisco (USF) School of Law graduates with their educational loan repayment to enable their pursuit of law careers in the public interest.
 The program offers qualified participants short-term loans which are forgiven at the end of the calendar year if all terms are met.

-LRAP Option 2 (IRB Based Plan): Guidelines and Terms for 2013 Funding – Open to all eligible graduates.
+LRAP Option 2 (Income Based Plan): Guidelines and Terms for 2015 Funding

 - New applicants must be alumni of the USF School of Law who received their Juris